The Happenings on Shaw Hill

 I walked through the kitchen and out the front door.

-I had a few questions answered, and I saw some things that disturbed me.
-That was enough for one day.
-Perhaps Dr. Scotts would have more for me when I reported back.
+I still had some questions, and I saw some things that disturbed me.
+But that was enough for one day.
+Perhaps my colleagues would have more for me when I reported back.

 * * *

-Dr. Scotts was rubbing his chin, and then the side of his face with his hand, listening closely as I told him about my encounter.
+Dr. Scotts was rubbing his chin, and then the side of his face with his hand, staring at his laptop computer.
+Written across the screen were the words:

-“And his eyes,” Dr. Scotts said.
+“And his eyes,” Peter said.
 “Did they change color?
 You said they were blue, but when he was in the cellar did you notice their colour?”

 “No, I didn’t.
 The only light was from my phone.”
-I was tapping my hand on the chair’s armrest nervously.
-“And I couldn’t shine that in his eyes,” I said.
+Dr Scotts was tapping his hand on the chair’s armrest nervously.
+“And I couldn’t shine that in his eyes.”

-“Well, we were having a normal conversation,” I chuckled nervously again.
-“We were in the cellar and he had his hands around my neck.”
+“Well, we were having a normal conversation,” Dr. Scotts chuckled nervously again.
+“But in the cellar he had his hands around my neck.”

 “And baring teeth?”

-“What do you think I am implying it to be?” he asked.
+“What do you think I am implying?”
+Peter asked.

-I just grinned a little and shook my head.
-“I don’t know,” I said.
-But I did I just didn’t want to vocalize it.
+Dr. Scotts just grinned a little and shook his head.
+“I don’t know,” he said.
+He did, actually, he just didn’t want to say it out loud.

 * * *

 Perhaps that was true, but I had two, maybe three problems.
 Megan, my wife, was missing.
-Lauryn, my daughter, was missing.
-And my neighbor, he goes by the name Mr. Varlan but as far as I am concerned he could be anybody because if there is one thing I know it is that he his a liar.
-And most importantly, or disturbingly, he tried to kill me in his basement and I did not imagine that.
+Lauryn, my daughter, was gone.
+And my neighbor.
+He goes by the name Mr. Varlan.
+But as far as I am concerned he could be anybody because if there is one thing I know for sure it is that he is a liar.
+And most importantly, or disturbingly, he tried to kill Dr. Scotts in his basement.
+And Dr. Scotts said he did not imagine that.

 That reminds me.
 Today, I had the most horrible fright.
 When I went to visit Mr. Varlan that last time I saw a door in the house that I had not noticed before.
 I turned the knob and walked in.
 There was a great commotion and I saw a black form fall from the ceiling onto the floor.
 It was a blur.
 On the ceiling was some apparatus like slings that you may see at a gym.
-My heart hammered in my chest and I thought for sure that I had found his sleeping place and he had been sleeping upside down.
+My heart hammered in my chest and I thought for sure that I had found his sleeping place.
+Or, as Dr. Scotts calls them: their nests.

 Dr. Scotts had talked about that briefly the day before and, at the time, I didn’t connect the two.
 But now I did.
 He wanted to know if I saw Mr. Varlan sleeping upside down because he knew what it would mean.
-I can still remember his worried look when I asked the question: “Why do you ask?”
+I can still remember his worried look when I asked him why that mattered.

 “Because?”